The main categories of business for foreign investors (including Hong Kong investors) in the Mainland include the following:

 When entering into joint venture contracts with Mainland investment partners, investors should pay due attention to whether the mainland partner has valid legal entity; whether it has valid business registration and has carried out annual inspection; assess the partner's registered capital and financial strength, etc.

-In addition, in line with Law of Sino-Foreign Equity Joint Ventures and Law of Sino-Foreign Cooperative Joint Ventures, investors should also take not of issues such as the rights and obligations of each investing parties, the organization structure of the joint venture, business scope, period of operation, appointment of company management, profit distribution, distribution of assets after termination and liquidation of the joint venture, etc.
+In addition, in line with Law of Sino-Foreign Equity Joint Ventures and Law of Sino-Foreign Cooperative Joint Ventures, investors should also pay more attention to issues such as the rights and obligations of each investing parties, the organization structure of the joint venture, business scope, period of operation, appointment of company management, profit distribution, distribution of assets after termination and liquidation of the joint venture, etc.

 The PRC Employment Contract Law came into effect on January 1, 2008, and regulates all employment relationships including establishment, execution, revision, dissolution or termination of labor contracts within the Mainland.
 In 2012, the Standing Committee of the National People's Congress passed revision of the original Labor Contract Law.
 The revision came into effect on July 1, 2013.